osg-htc/user-documentation/documentation/htc_workloads/managing_data/overview.md

 to and from the execution location.

-This guide describes where to place files on the access points, and how to use these files within jobs.
+This guide describes where to place files on the access points, and how to use these files within jobs, with links to a more detailed guide for each use case.

 ## Always Submit From `/home`

 **Regardless of where data is placed, jobs should only be submitted with `condor_submit` from `/home`**

 ## Use HTCondor File Transfer for Smaller Job Files